HIAS-RCEES-FuLab/CaPFAS/README.md

 CaPFAS (Comprehensive Analysis of PFAS) is an integrated platform for comprehensive PFAS screening aligned with the OECD definition, comprising an interpretable multimodal neural network and a downstream structural annotation module.

-This repository provides an implementation of the platform, including data cleaning, preprocessing, model training, screening methods, and result visualization.
+This repository provides the implementation of the CaPFAS model and the executable platform, including data preprocessing, feature engineering, model training, model interpretation, PFAS screening workflows, and result visualization.

 <img width="800" height="400" alt="image" src="https://github.com/user-attachments/assets/2a8cdecb-0de6-4a09-a813-b9561868eba8" />